 They also tend to produce more dust than the manual types, because of their much higher speeds.

 And, if the power fails, so will your electric grinder.
-Which brings us to the third model in power sources…
+Which brings us to the third option in power sources…

 Not all manual models come with this option.
 Before purchasing, check the details of your selected model to ensure it can be converted.

-Every grain mill has a mechanism of some sort that will burst, crush, grind, shear, or shred grain into meal and flour, producing a variety of textures from coarse to very fine.
+Every type of mill has a mechanism of some sort that will burst, crush, grind, shear, or shred grain into meal and flour, producing a variety of textures from coarse to very fine.

 Some burrs are more versatile than others, and are able to handle very hard or soft foods, as well as oily or moisture-laden items.
 Other models offer changeable burrs so you can switch them back and forth for milling dry or oily foods.